-Join James Williamson for an in-depth discussion in this video Working with color, part of CSS Fundamentals.
+Join James Williamson for an in-depth discussion in this video Working with color, part of Learning CSS.

 - [Voiceover] Whenever I'm learning a new language…or new forms of syntax,…there always seems to be something…that everyone just takes for granted…that you already know.…In the years that I've spent teaching CSS,…it seems like no one ever really concentrates…on how color works and how the syntax…is used to define it.…There are three primary properties…that you'll use when defining color in CSS.…Two of them, border-color and background-color,…we've already discussed.…The third property is the color property,…and it's used to define the color…for the content of an element.…